SamAlber/2-tier-architecture/README.md

 3. **Web Server Response**: The EC2 instance processes the request and sends the response back to the ALB.
 4. **Response Delivery**: The ALB sends the response back to the user's browser.

+**Security Considerations**:

+- **Security Groups**: Ensure that the ALB's security group allows inbound traffic on the necessary ports.
+- **Integration with EC2 Instances**: EC2 instances' security group allows traffic from the ALB.

 ### RDS Database

 #### Components: